Earley parser: Earley recogniser

 The following algorithm describes the Earley recogniser.
 The recogniser can be modified to create a parse tree as it recognises, and in that way can be turned into a parser.

-The algorithm

 In the following descriptions, α, β, and γ represent any string of terminals/nonterminals (including the empty string), X and Y represent single nonterminals, and a represents a terminal symbol.

-Earley's algorithm is a top-down dynamic programming algorithm.
 In the following, we use Earley's dot notation: given a production X → αβ, the notation X → α • β represents a condition in which α has already been parsed and β is expected.